spool-labs/deploy/README.md

 - Install `tapedrive-cli` from crates.io
 - Render config files from templates
 - Upload and enable systemd services
-- Optionally upload or retrieve `miner.json` identity file
+- Optionally upload or retrieve `./deploy/miner.json` identity file
 - Configure NGINX and UFW

+> [!IMPORTANT]
+> You can pre-create a `miner.json` file using the `solana-keygen` command.
+This will allow you to use a specific identity for your miner.
+If you don't have a `miner.json` file, the script will create one for you.
+It will be placed into the `./deploy/` directory automatically if everithing goes well.
+Check the logs if you need to troubleshoot.

 ---